charadex-team/charadex-v1.0/README.md

 > [!WARNING]
-> This feature is still in developement! **Do not use the develop/features branch in production.**
+> This feature hasn't been extensively tested and might have bugs!
+Use at your own risk.

 &nbsp;

 # Charadex v1.5.5 / Features / Image Gallery

-This is a small feature to add a **very basic** image gallery to your Charadex Site.
-In it's basic form, it's only going to allow you to add one artist and it does not currently have any way of marking images NSFW.
-It's only made to show images on masterlist profiles and in the gallery.html - there's nothing for showing up in user profiles or on the index page.
-If you're interested in something bigger, it'll help to [support the project]().
+This will add a **very basic** image gallery to your Charadex Site.
+It's only going to allow you to add one artist and there's no content warning feature.
+It will only add a gallery.html page and a gallery section to the masterlist.

-You do not have to already be using v1.5.5 to upgrade to use this.
-It'll work right out of the box with all of the original v1.5.5 features.
-If you just want to add this feature to your current v1.5.5 site, please follow the guide below.
+If you're upgrading from an older version of the site, you can use this right out of the box.
+If you've already upgraded and just want to add this feature to your current v1.5.5 site, please follow the guide below.

+Note that you might have to edit some variables if you've edited config/page names.

 &nbsp;